Birdie0/discord-webhooks-guide/docs/discord_webhook.md

 # Structure of Webhook

 Before using Webhooks you have to know the structure.
-All elements listed here are *optional* but request body should contain `content`, `embeds` or attachments, otherwise request will fail.
+All elements listed here are *optional* but request body should contain `content`, `embeds`, `poll` or attachments, otherwise request will fail.

 * `username` - overrides the predefined username of the webhook
 * `avatar_url` - overrides the predefined avatar of the webhook